ICBI/viGEN/README.md

 # viGEN tutorial
 viGEN is a bioinformatics pipeline for the exploration of viral RNA in human NGS data.
-In this tutorial, we provide and end to end workflow on how this pipeline can be used on an example data file.
+This pipeline can be extended to detect and quantify other microbesin RNA.
+In this tutorial, we provide and end to end workflow on how this pipeline can be used on an example data file to detect and quantify viruses.

 ## Steps in general
 ![Image](https://github.com/ICBI/viGEN/blob/master/workflow.png)